How Not to Get Scammed When Purchasing Online: Part 4

 Another thing to remember is that a sales person is not necessarily an expert.
 A sales person is generally trained to know what they sell.
 An example is if you need to authenticate your vintage Corvette.
 Taking the vintage Corvette into a a dealership that specializes in new and used (modern) cars will be a different experience compared to taking the Corvette into an independent mechanic or expert that specializes in vintage Corvettes.
 I would trust the mechanic or expert that specializes in vintage Corvettes over a sales person at a dealership.

 That’s it.
 Our Online Scams Part 4 series lays out our insider tips to help you make a verified purchase and avoid an online scam.
 We hope you now shop the preowned market safely and with confidence.
-If you’re in the market for a preowned Rolex or other luxury timepiece, our BeckerTime experts are here to ensure you find an authentic watch.
-View our genuine selection of preowned luxury timepieces online today at BeckerTime.com or give us a call at (817) 503-2334.
+If you’re in the market for a preowned Rolex or other luxury timepiece, BeckerTime is here to ensure you find the right watch.
+View our selection of preowned luxury timepieces online today at BeckerTime.com or give us a call at (817) 503-2334.